Hylamorpha: Habitat

 Similar to other scarab beetles, they likely rely on thermo- and hygrosensitive sensilla to assess their surroundings.
-Four types of sensilla are prsent on the antennae of Hylamorpha elegans—sensilla chaetica, which are likely to be mechanoreceptors, sensilla trichoidea, sensilla placodea, and sensilla coeloconica, which may respond to humidity and temperature.
+Four types of sensilla are present on the antennae of Hylamorpha elegans—sensilla chaetica, which are likely to be mechanoreceptors, sensilla trichoidea, sensilla placodea, and sensilla coeloconica, which may respond to humidity and temperature.

 Adults typically emerge from the ground during the spring and summer when evenings are warmer.

 Distribution

 Hylamorpha elegans beetle inhabits both sides of the Andes in central and southern Chile and southwestern Argentina.
 Its range corresponds to the distribution of Nothofagus species, which is a food source for adult beetles.